 Union County Historical SocietyBlairsville

 The Union County Historical Society was created in 1976 to preserve and promote the history and culture of Union County.
-This non-profit organization is funded primarily through memberships and donations.
-The Historical Society uses these proceeds to preserve the historic heritage of Union County.
-We Maintain three historic structures within Union County - the 1899 Courthouse, the 1906 Grapelle Butt Mock House, and the 1861 John Payne Cabin.
-We also present cultural and educational programs and events such as our musical concert series and the Mountain Heritage Festival.
+We maintain three historic structures within Union County - the 1899 Courthouse, the 1906 Grapelle Butt Mock House, and the 1861 John Payne Cabin.
+We also present cultural and educational programs and events, such as our musical concert series and the Mountain Heritage Festival.

 Kolomoki Mounds Historic ParkBlakely

 This unusual park is an important archaeological site as well as a scenic recreational area.
 Seven earthen mounds within the park were built between 250--950 A.D. by the Swift Creek and Weeden Island Indians.
-The mounds include Georgia's oldest great temple mound, two burial mounds and four ceremonial mounds.
+The mounds include Georgia's oldest great temple mound, two burial mounds, and four ceremonial mounds.
 The park's museum is partially situated inside an excavated mound, providing an unusual setting for viewing artifacts and a film.
-Outdoor activities include camping, fishing, picnicking, boating and swimming.

 Hofwyl-Broadfield Plantation Historic SiteBrunswick